Allied Health Professions

 For most of the allied health fields, several courses in biology, chemistry and psychology are required.
 Thus, choice of a Chemistry or Biology BA track are well suited as a major, as they allow flexibility in choosing the additional courses necessary (whether psychology, mathematics, etc).
 A Kinesiolgy major can also work with additional care with scheduling of pre-requisite and major classes.
 A choice of a double major in Chemistry/Biology is sometimes a matter of one or two additional courses.

-The Office of Life Planning has a large amount of information available to review about the variety of health related careers, along with information about many of the programs and what to expect.
+The Office of Career Development & Calling has a large amount of information available to review about the variety of health related careers, along with information about many of the programs and what to expect.

 There is excellent information on Allied Health careers at Exploring Health Careers.org including history of the profession, occupational description, employment characteristics, educational programs, and where to address inquiries.This is also a good resource for preparing during undergraduate school. .